FAQ’s

 How do campers get to camp?

 There are three ways that campers get to and from camp.
-On the first and last days of the 1st, 2nd and Full Season sessions, parents can drive their camper to and from camp, campers can take free buses provided by the camp from various stops in the tri-state area or campers can fly into Newark Liberty International Airport and we will meet them there and bring them by bus to camp.
+On the first and last days of the 1st, 2nd, and Full Season sessions, parents can drive their camper to and from camp, campers can take free buses provided by the camp from various stops in the tri-state area, or campers can fly into Newark Liberty International Airport and we will meet them there and bring them to camp.
 Short stay campers may take camp buses to camp, but are picked up at the end of their session at camp.
-First Step and 1 Week Total Specialty Campers are brought to camp and pickup from camp.

 How do I get my child’s luggage to and from camp?

-If you live in metropolitan NY, NJ, CT and parts of Pennsylvania, baggage can be picked up from your home and brought directly to camp via Camp Trunk Delivery, a camp baggage trucking service (information is available after registration).
+If you live in metropolitan NY, NJ, CT, Eastern PA, DC, Baltimore, N. VA and FL (East Coast), baggage can be picked up from your home and brought directly to camp via Door-Va-Door, a camp baggage trucking service (information is available after registration through your NJYHome account).
 You can also arrange with UPS or FedEX to ship bags to camp.
 Luggage may be driven to camp and dropped off prior to the start of camp or brought on opening day with your camper.

-Only hand luggage may go on the bus with the campers (unless they are coming to camp from an airport).
+Only carry-on bags may go on the bus with the campers.

 How do I keep in touch with my child once they are at camp?

-You, your family members and friends can email campers as much as you like using our easy web form available on our web site.
-The email system opens on the first day of camp.
-Campers also enjoy letters and packages sent through the US postal service.
+You, your family members, and friends can email campers as much as you like using the Campanion App.
+Campers also enjoy receiving snail mail through the US postal service.

 Campers send emails once a week and we encourage letter writing too.